Madame de Brinvilliers: Discovery of her crimes and her escape and capture

-Similarly, upon news that this box had been found, the Marquise fled France to hide in England.
-She evaded authorities for a number of years, who continued to hunt her.
+Similarly, upon news that this box had been found, the Marquise fled France for England.
+She evaded authorities for a number of years.
 While in hiding, she survived on sums of money sent to her by her sister, Marie-Thérèse.
 Her sister died in 1674, leaving the Marquise with little money.
 She continued to evade capture, moving from place to place, including locations such as Cambrai, Valenciennes, and Antwerp.
 It was in Belgium that the Marquise finally was caught.
-In 1676, she rented a room in a convent in Liège where authorities recognized her and alerted the French government who subsequently had her arrested.
+In 1676, she rented a room in a convent in Liège where authorities recognized her and alerted the French government, which subsequently had her arrested.
 Among her possessions was a letter titled "My Confessions", which detailed the various crimes she had committed over the years along with other personal information.
 In this letter, she admits to having poisoned her father and two brothers, and that she had attempted to poison her daughter, sister and husband, although the latter three were unsuccessful.
 She also confessed to having had many affairs, and that three of her children were not her husband's.
-Some scholars doubt the Marquise's authenticity in her letters, but certainly the content of her confession was heavily used against her in the French court.
-Madame de Sévigné, a contemporary French aristocrat of the Marquise's, talked about her in many of her famous letters, highlighting the gossip that spread around French nobility.
-While being extradited back into France, the Marquise made various suicide attempts.
+Some scholars doubt the Marquise's authenticity in her letters, but certainly the content of her confession was relied upon heavily in court.
+Madame de Sévigné, a French aristocrat who was a contemporary of the Marquise's, talked about her in many of her famous letters, highlighting the gossip that spread among French nobility.
+While being extradited to France, the Marquise made various suicide attempts.
 On her return to France, she was first interrogated at Mézières before being imprisoned in the Conciergerie, a prison located in Paris.

 Trial

 Madame de Sévigné, in a letter to her daughter, wrote that the Marquise's trial captured the attention of all of Paris.
-Initially when questioned the Marquise heavily feigned ignorance, neither denying or admitting the questions raised against her but rather pretended that she was not aware of any happenings around her concerning the deaths of her family and her illicit relationship with Sainte-Croix.
-Much of the early interrogation centred around the money trail between her, Sainte-Croix, and Pennautier, the Marquise's financier.
+Initially when questioned, the Marquise feigned ignorance, neither denying nor admitting to the accursations raised against her, but rather pretending that she was not aware of any happenings around her concerning the deaths of her family and her illicit relationship with Sainte-Croix.
+Much of the early interrogation centred around the money trail among her, Sainte-Croix, and Pennautier, the Marquise's financier.
 Later in the trial, the Marquise denied all crimes levied against her, placing blame on her former lover Sainte-Croix.
 This lack of substantial evidence soon changed, however, from the testimony of another of the Marquise's former lovers, Jean-Baptiste Briancourt.
-Briancourt alleged that not only had the Marquise admitted to him that she poisoned her brothers and fathers, but that she and Sainte-Croix had tried to murder him as well.
-The Marquise dismissed all of Briancourt's accusations against her citing that he was a drunkard.
-She was not believed, however, and after a final interrogation it was decided that she was guilty of her crimes and she was to be tortured before finally being executed by being beheaded and then having her body burned as a public spectacle.
+Briancourt alleged that not only had the Marquise admitted to him that she poisoned her brothers and father, but that she and Sainte-Croix had tried to murder him as well.
+The Marquise dismissed all of Briancourt's accusations against her, claiming that he was a drunkard.
+She was not believed, however, and after a final interrogation the verdict was returned that she was guilty of her crimes, and she was sentenced to be tortured before being executed by beheading and then having her body burned as a public spectacle.